SkretasLab/ProteoSeeker/README.md

 The steps of the taxonomy mode of ProteoSeeker based on the common, Kraken2 route-specific and COMEBin/MetaBinner route-sepcific stages of the pipeline.

 Common stages:
+1. The SRA file is downloaded and converted to FASTQ files.
-1. The reads of the FASTQ files undergo several quality control checks by FastQC.
+2. The reads of the FASTQ files undergo several quality control checks by FastQC.
-2. The reads are preprocessed by BBDuk and reanalyzed by FastQC.
+3. The reads are preprocessed by BBDuk and reanalyzed by FastQC.
-3. The preprocessed reads are assembled into contigs by Megahit.
+4. The preprocessed reads are assembled into contigs by Megahit.
-4. Protein coding regions (pcdrs) are predicted in the contigs by FragGeneScanRs.
+5. Protein coding regions (pcdrs) are predicted in the contigs by FragGeneScanRs.
-5. CD-HIT is used to reduce the redundancy of the pcdrs.
+6. CD-HIT is used to reduce the redundancy of the pcdrs.
-6. Bowtie2 maps the reads to the contigs.
+7. Bowtie2 maps the reads to the contigs.
-7. Annotation files are generated.
+8. Annotation files are generated.

 Kraken2 route stages: